1968 ABA playoffs: (1) Pittsburgh Pipers vs. (3) Indiana Pacers

 This was the first playoff meeting between the Pipers and the Pacers.

 (2) Minnesota Muskies vs. (4) Kentucky Colonels

 This was the first playoff meeting between the Muskies and the Colonels.

 Western Division Semifinals

 (1) New Orleans Buccaneers vs. (3) Denver Rockets

 This was the first playoff meeting between the Buccaneers and the Rockets.

 (2) Dallas Chaparrals vs. (4) Houston Mavericks

+Jerry Pettway missed a free throw attempt with ten seconds remaining as Dallas held on to win by one point.

+Mavericks Player-coach Slater Martin got into a shoving match near the end of the game and the police were called, but strangely enough, a foul was not called on Martin as the Chaparrals inched closer to a series victory.

+Dallas rode a dominant second quarter to a series victory.

 This was the first playoff meeting between the Chaparrals and the Mavericks.